VictoriaMetrics/VictoriaMetrics/README.md

 - **Timestamp Shifting**: VictoriaMetrics does not support shifting response timestamps outside the request time range as `graphite-web` does.
 This limitation impacts chained functions with time modifiers, such as `timeShift(summarize)`.
 For more details, refer to this [issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/2969).

-- **Concurrent Data Processing**: Due to the concurrent nature of metrics data processing, functions within the `seriesLists` family can produce non-deterministic results.
+- **Non-deterministic series order**: due to the distributed nature of metrics processing, functions within the `seriesLists` family can produce non-deterministic results.
 To ensure consistent results, arguments for these functions must be wrapped with a sorting function.
 For instance, the function `divideSeriesLists(series_list_1, series_list_2)` should be modified to `divideSeriesLists(sortByName(series_list_1), sortByName(series_list_2))`.
 See this [issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/5810) for details.

   The affected functions include:
   - `aggregateSeriesLists`